vpeesapa/The-Endless-Battle/README.md

 # The Endless Shooter

+*"Everything that lives is designed to end.
+We are perpetually trapped in a never-ending spiral of life and death.
+Is this a curse?
+Or some kind of punishment?
+I often think about the god who blessed us with this cryptic puzzle... and wonder if we'll ever get the chance to kill him"* - 2B, NieR:Automata

+## Author
+Varun Peesapati

 ## What works at the moment
 * Player can rotate based on the mouse's position.
 * Player can move while pointing towards the mouse pointer.